High School Physics, Basic Course

 Algebra based physics tends to get offered as two tracks; either Basic Physics or non-calculus based AP® Physics.
 This page is about the basic course.
 Non-calculus based AP® Physics, previously designated as AP Physics B, is often referred to as “Honors Physics” and is a more rigorous option than the basic course, although it only requires algebra as a prerequisite.
-Recently, The College Board split the AP Physics B test into AP Physics 1 and AP Physics 2.
+In 2014 (or thereabouts), The College Board® split the AP Physics B test into AP Physics 1 and AP Physics 2.
 They are recommending the course be taught as a two year sequence, but it is up to the individual school as to whether to do so, or keep it as a one year course.
 Will your school also make it a two year course?
-That depends on the school, but some have indeed done so.
+That depends on the school, but many have indeed done so.

 Topics covered will include:

 - Kinematic equations, projectile motion and vectors in two dimensions

 - Newton’s Laws and their application to force body diagrams

 - Basic thermodynamics

 - Electricity and magnetism, including circuits, induced currents, and magnetic flux

 See our blog, How to effectively study for HS Chemistry and Physics

 Subjects covered in Basic Physics will vary from year to year